George Smathers: Presidential politics

-Retirement from politics
+Career after Congress

 After leaving the Senate in 1969, Smathers was divorced from his first wife and married Carolyn Hyder.
 He achieved considerable success as a lobbyist and businessman.
-Smathers lived in Indian Creek Island and was father to two sons, John (born 1941) and Bruce Smathers (born 1943) (Florida State Senate 1973-75 and Secretary of State 1975–78) from his marriage to Rosemary Townley.
+Smathers lived in Indian Creek, Florida and was father to two sons, John (born 1941) and Bruce Smathers (born 1943) (Florida State Senate 1973-75 and Secretary of State 1975–78) from his marriage to Rosemary Townley.

 In 1988, Smathers donated property appraised at $2 million to renovate the University of Florida's original library building, now Smathers Library.
 He also made a testamentary gift, valued at the time at $20 million, to the University of Florida and the university honored him by naming the George A. Smathers Libraries.
 He also donated property valued at $10 million to the University of Miami.

 Smathers often attended "Church by the Sea", the United Church of Christ in Bal Harbour, Florida.

+Death and burial

-His funeral was held here after his death at age 93.
-Smathers's remains are interred at Arlington National Cemetery.
+His funeral was held there in 2007 after his death in Indian Creek at age 93.
+At the time of his death, he was the last living former U.S. representative who assumed office in the 1940s and the last living former U.S. senator who assumed office in the 1950s, as well as the last living former U.S. senator who served during the Presidency of Harry S. Truman.
+Smathers was interred at Arlington National Cemetery.

 Relationships

 In addition to his relationships with Kennedy and Johnson, Smathers was also close to Richard Nixon, who was also elected to the House in 1946.
 Smathers introduced Nixon to "Bebe" Rebozo, who became Nixon's close friend and longtime companion.
 Smathers sold Nixon his Key Biscayne home which became famous as Nixon's "Florida White House".
-Smathers was a childhood friend of Phil Graham, a fellow Floridian and half-brother to Bob Graham, Florida Governor (1979 – 1987) and United States Senator (1987 – 2005).
+Smathers was a childhood friend of Phil Graham, a fellow Floridian and half-brother to Bob Graham, Governor of Florida (1979 – 1987) and United States Senate member (1987 – 2005).
 Phil Graham would later become the publisher of The Washington Post.
-Bill Nelson, U.S. Senator from Florida from 2001 to 2019, was a summer intern in Smathers's office in 1961–1962 and remained close to the Smathers family throughout his career.
+Bill Nelson, U.S. Senate member from Florida from 2001 to 2019, was a summer intern in Smathers's office in 1961–1962 and remained close to the Smathers family throughout his career.